camunda/camunda-docs/docs/guides/getting-started/deploy-your-process-and-start-process-instance.md

 ![console-modeler-deploy](./img/cloud-modeler-deploy.png)

-Deployment can take some seconds but you should get a confirmation for the successfull deployment.
+Deployment can take a few seconds, but you should get a confirmation for successfull deployment.

 ![console-modeler-deploy-successfull](./img/cloud-modeler-deploy-successfull.png)